damosull/playwright-1/notes/09-screenshots-visual-testing.md

 # Visual Testing Tool - Percy.io

 - If you don't want to use the above visual testing, you can integrate Percy.
-Docs: https://docs.percy.io/docs/playwright
+Docs - https://docs.percy.io/docs/playwright